-The fourth instalment in our Wellness Essentials series continues to showcase some of the new, innovative and sometimes bizarre trends in the wellness world to help you navigate this exciting (and sometimes, confusing) space.
+The fourth and final instalment in our Wellness Essentials series continues to showcase some of the new, innovative and sometimes bizarre trends in the wellness world to help you navigate this exciting (and sometimes, confusing) space.

 This time we look at the growing popularity of Activated Charcoal & Nut Milks, the rise of the Social Media Detox and the idea of replacing the accepted '3 meals a day' eating model with Intermittent Fasting.

 Activated Charcoal is turning up in everything from toothpaste to bread, but what does it really do, and should you be adding it to your daily routine?

 In a nutshell, the excitement about Activated Charcoal comes down to its well known detox and cleansing properties.
 The idea is that adding charcoal to foods and cosmetic products will flush out toxins in our body leaving us feeling and looking great.

 What the hype often omits though, is that Activated Charcoal works by binding to everything in your system, which means if taken at the wrong time it can render medications inert or effect the absorption of essential nutrients in your food.
 According to this article on Livestrong maximising the benefits of Activated Charcoal comes down to understanding the best times to use it.